List of Strawberry Shortcake (TV series) episodes: Season 2 (2004–05)

-Beginning with this season, 2 episodes are featured in a "compilation" format, in which Strawberry recounts the featured adventures using her "remembering book".
+Beginning with this season, two episodes are featured in a "compilation" format, in which Strawberry recounts the featured adventures using her "remembering book".
 Most TV airings, however, separate the segments as single 22-minute length episodes.

-Anna Jordan replaces Sarah Koslosky as the voice as Custard the Cat.
+Anna Jordan replaces Sarah Koslosky as Custard the Cat's voice, while James Street replaces Daniel Canfield as Huckleberry Pie's voice.

-The intro was also changed, which includes clips from "Best Pets Yet", "Play Day Surprise" and "Growing Better All the Time".
+The intro was also changed, which includes clips from "Best Pets Yet" and "Growing Better All the Time".

 Season 3 (2006–07)

-For Season 3, the show transitions off to the "A World of Friends" format that the new toyline from Playmates Toys features.
+For the third season, the show transitions off to the "A World of Friends" format that the new toyline from Playmates Toys features.

 Another new intro sequence is made, featuring clips from "World of Friends".

-Feature-length movie

-Season 4 (2008)
+Season 4 (2008–12)

-Season 4 gives out a change to the artwork style.
-The aging of the characters was changed to make the impression that the characters had become teenagers (or for Apple Dumplin', a child).
-The aging of the characters was further backed by the fact that Strawberry Shortcake was seen applying for a job and later driving a car in Big Country Fun and Berry Big Journeys.
+The fourth season gives out a change to the artwork style.
+The aging of the characters was changed to give the impression that the characters had become teenagers (or for Apple Dumplin', a child).
+The aging of the characters was further backed by the fact that Strawberry Shortcake is seen applying for a job and later driving a car in Big Country Fun and Berry Big Journeys.

 Honey Pie and the other fillies were relegated to the role of background characters, with the character of Honey Pie Pony not having spoken since Let's Dance.
-She was implied to have moved to Ice Cream Island permanently in the book The Friendship Trip, which featured the Year 4 characters, logically explaining why she appeared less in the series for the season.
+She is implied to have moved to Ice Cream Island permanently in the book The Friendship Trip, which featured the Year 4 characters, logically explaining why she appeared less in the series for the season.

-Daniel Canfield re-replaces James Street as Huckleberry Pie, due to the latter's death in a skateboard accident.

 During this season, many of the separate 22-minute segments have aired earlier internationally than in the United States.
 The series was exclusively released direct-to-video in the country.

 The intro sequence is changed yet again, this time featuring especially-made footage.